IBM/Ansible-OpenShift-Provisioning/docs/troubleshooting.md

 ```
 ansible-playbook playbooks/setup_bastion.yaml -vvv
 ```
-* Teardown the KVM host with the delete_partition.yaml playbook or teardown troublesome KVM guests with the [teardown](teardown.md) playbooks.
 * Use tags
   * To be more selective with what parts of a playbook are run, use tags.
   * To determine what part of a playbook you would like to run, open the playbook you'd like to run and find the roles parameter.
 Each [role](https://github.com/IBM/Ansible-OpenShift-Provisioning/tree/main/roles) has a corresponding tag.